mgajda/syntaxnet-haskell/docs/PROPOSAL.md

 2) Parsing logic should be separate from type definition.

 While it seems like a nice way to describe type with additional features it's much more difficult to adopt its use with other libraries.
-I think it's vetter to have simepl record types and fill out with external parsing function, specific to each library.
+I think it's better to have simele record types and fill out with external parsing function, specific to each library.

 3) Parsing

-CoNLL is basically tab-separated csv (!) why do we need our own parser if we already have very fast `cassava`?
+CoNLL is basically **tab-separated csv** (!) why do we need our own parser if we already have very fast `cassava`?
 Also in favor of using already established solutions for parsing.
 We need custom parsers only when specifc format encountered.